ret2jazzy/ExpressJs-OpenRedirect-Scanner/README.md

 Run it like "./Script.sh urls.txt"

-Remember, urls should be in the format site.com, not http://site.com
+Remember, urls should be in the format "site.com" or "www.site.com", not "http://site.com"